 Your provider may check your blood counts regularly, especially if the radiation treatment area on your body is large.

-National Cancer Institute.
-Radiation therapy and you: Support for people with cancer.
-Updated May 2007.
+National Cancer Institute website.
+Radiation therapy and you: support for people with cancer.